The Salvation Army's primary goals are to offer:

 - Emotional and Spiritual Care

+All Salvation Army disaster response services are managed locally, by people who live and work in the communities they serve.
 In the Tennessee Valley, the Army maintains a mobile kitchen, or canteen, to provide meals, hydration and comfort for disaster victims and relief workers.
 In addition, the Army furnishes clean-up kits, food, bottled water and various donated goods.
-Spiritual and emotional counseling are a hallmark of The Salvation Army during times of disaster assistance.
+Long-term recovery and rebuilding are a major part of efforts to make communities whole again following a significant disaster.

 Your donations make a real difference.